Italian Easter Bread (Pane di Pasqua) Recipe

 This post may include affiliate links, meaning I will earn a small commission if you purchase through my link.
 Affiliate Disclaimer.

-Traditional Italian Easter Bread, or Pane di Pasqua, is a sweet yeast bread often braided and flavored with citrus, vanilla, or anise.
-Italian grandmothers are known to make soft, fluffy, sweet bread with a colorful egg nestled in the center for each of their grandchildren at Easter.
-When Nonna made this traditional Italian bread for us, it was a sure sign of spring.
+Traditional Italian Easter Bread, or Pane di Pasqua, is a soft, sweet yeast bread often braided and flavored with citrus, vanilla, or anise.
+Every Easter, Nonna made this fluffy, sweet bread with a colorful egg nestled in the center for each grandchild.

-This is a basic, sweet Italian Easter bread recipe.
-The texture of this bread is soft and fluffy, similar to challah bread.
+My family loves this basic, sweet Italian Easter bread recipe.
+The texture of the bread is soft and fluffy, similar to challah bread.
 Since my Nonna made her bread with anise, I like to flavor mine the same way.

-If you want to make homemade bread but you don’t want to wait for Easter, try my No Knead Bread or Cranberry Walnut Bread.
+If you want to make homemade bread but you don’t want to wait for Easter, try my No Knead Bread, Easy Focaccia or Cranberry Walnut Bread.
 Both are super easy and delicious.

-My Sicilian Easter bread recipe is much easier to make than it looks, and the ingredients are simple pantry staples.
+My Sicilian Easter bread is much easier to make than it looks, and the ingredients are simple pantry staples.
 Although the bread takes a while to make, most of the time is hands-off, just waiting for it to rise.
-Let me show you how easy this is to make.
+Let me show you how easy this is.

 Ingredients